markoravnice25/GA-Project-3-Book-Shop/README.md

 ## Planning

 Planning the project out was extremely useful, as it allowed us to establish the necessary relationships for the Back-End and the design of the Front-End.
 I was tasked with logging and drawing up the wireframe for the project.
 I used the [Excalidraw](https://excalidraw.com/) website to do the design and google docs to keep log of our progress.
-We deigned the project to meet minimal requirements, and then added on extra features as we had finished earlier than expected.
+We designed the project to meet minimal requirements, and then added on extra features as we had finished earlier than expected.

 #### Back-End design